ffxsam/ffx-meteor-react-boilerplate/README.md

     $ git checkout example

-This _must_ be done before running `npm run scaffold`, since that script will destroy the `.git` folder.
+This _must_ be done before running `meteor npm run scaffold`, since that script will destroy the `.git` folder.
 Explanations can be found in the comments of the code, so check there.
 Your starting point should be `/client/routes.js`.
 From that point, comments will guide you through the rest of the application.
 Use `git checkout -f master` to get out of the example.

 ## Ideas That Graduated
 ### `features` folder